From Willow to Wicket: The Making of Harrow Cricket Bats

 Shaping the cricket bat blade

-The above image shows me using a traditional wooden plane (although this one is relatively new) wooden planes are the best to use.
+The above image shows me using a traditional wooden plane (although this one is relatively new).
+Wooden planes are the best to use.
 This is me starting to shape the toe of the cricket bat.

 Sanding